microsoft/FluidFramework/docs/content/docs/data-structures/map.md

     // Use the changed event to trigger the rerender whenever the value changes. map.on('valueChanged', updateLabel);
 ```
-Now, with the changes in `updateLabel`, the view will appropriately re-render to say if the value was last updated by the current user or by someone else.
+Now, with the changes in `updateLabel`, the label will update to say if the value was last updated by the current user or by someone else.
 It will also compare the current value to the last one, and if the value has increased, it will set the text color to green.
 Otherwise, it will be red.

 ## Usage guides